a-bad-dev/httpython/README.md

 # httpython
-A very simple HTTP server in Python 3
+A very simple web server in Python 3

 Don't use this for anything important, it likely has RCE or crash exploits.